evolution-linux/evolution-docs/src/config/index.md

 # Configuration

-This section and its subsections provide information about configuring your Void system.
+This section and its subsections provide information about configuring your EvolutionOS system.